Digital Media Lab

 Drop in Hours

-The lab will be open for drop-in hours during the regular academic term on Thursday nights 8-9:30 pm, hosted by members of the Forbes Student Technology Consultant (STC) staff (drop-in hours are not held during reading and exam periods).
+The lab will be open for drop-in hours during the regular academic term on Saturday and Sunday nights 7-9 pm, hosted by members of the Forbes Student Technology Consultant (STC) staff (drop-in hours are not held during reading and exam periods).
 Please feel free to stop by to use the equipment, ask for assistance with a media project, or to learn more about the lab.
 If an STC staff member is not in the lab during these hours they will have a table in the Forbes Dining Hall (directly upstairs) to be more accessible for general computing questions.
 You can stop by the dining hall during drop in hours and speak with a Forbes STC for questions or assistance.

 All software installed on lab computers is licensed for use on lab workstations only.
 This software may not be copied to disk or otherwise transferred and installed to personal computers.
 Software may not be installed by users (either by downloading or from external media).
 If you would like to use a particular software package that is not available on a lab machine, please ask the Forbes College Office.
 We will consult with media services and, within budgetary constrains, will seek to fulfill your requests.
 Installation of peer-to-peer (P2P) sharing programs such as KaZaA, Utorrent or Morpheus is expressly forbidden.